lilo4591/Bachelor-thesis/README.md

 ```
 $ sudo apt-get install npm
 ```
-Clone this repo navigate to the folder and run to install depencencies
+Navigate to the folder and install depencencies
 ```
 npm install
 ```
 ## 2. Deployment

 ### 2.1 Run program
-navigate to the folder and start the server
+Navigate to the folder and start the server
 ```
 nodejs app.js
 ```